astrohart/MFR/MFR.Profiles.Providers/README.md

 ##### Summary

-Gets the default folder for the configuration file.
+Gets the default folder for the profile list file.

 ##### Remarks

-We store the profile configuration file, by default, in a folder under the current user's AppData folder.
+We store the profile list file, by default, in a folder under the current user's AppData folder.

 <a name='P-MFR-Profiles-Providers-ProfileProvider-Instance'></a>